Big Scary announce first Australian tour in four years

 - READ MORE: Big Scary: “The childlike excitement at creating something together has never disappeared”

 The band had originally planned to return to playing live last year, touring in support of their fourth studio album ‘Daisy’.
-The tour was cancelled, however, after Symes revealed that she was pregnant.
+The tour was cancelled, however, after Syme revealed that she was pregnant.

 Big Scary announced the new tour with a comedic video posted to their social media, which splices together footage of them “pitching” the tour in a boardroom with footage of Steve Carrell in the 2015 film The Big Short.
 Watch it below: